 Lung cancer can be a complex disease that requires a thorough and accurate diagnosis.
 In many cases, lung cancer is diagnosed in advanced stages, which may make the disease more difficult to treat.
-Screening for lung cancer in high-risk patients may detect the disease early, when more treatment options may be available.
+Screening for lung cancer in high-risk patients may detect the disease early, when more lung cancer treatment options may be available.

 The U.S. Preventive Services Task Force (USPSTF) recommends annual lung cancer screening if you: